Severe weather conditions from Wednesday 30 April to Friday 2 May may impact the network

 Commentary:

-In June 2024, a new 'To Do Abatement Notice' was issued for Martinborough.
+In June 2024, a new 'To Do Abatement Notice' was issued for Martinborough, with a deadline of May 2025 to complete desludging.
 This superseded the May 2024 and August 2023 'To Do Abatement Notices', which in turn replaced the Abatement Notice issued in 2022, although the WWTP still remains non-compliant.

 Wellington Water and South Wairarapa District Council are working together to address the items raised in the new Notice, as part of the compliance upgrade project underway.

-Major investment is required, and current approved funding levels do not meet this requirement.
+Major investment is required, and current approved funding levels do not meet current operational requirements.

 Items of significance: